oconnor663/bao/docs/spec.md

 extension, again regardless of the properties of the underlying hash.
 There are many possible variants of these problems.

-In [*Sufficient conditions for sound tree and sequential hashing modes*](https://eprint.iacr.org/2009/210.pdf) (2009), Bertoni et al. develop a minimal set of requirements for a tree mode, to prevent attacks like the above.
+[*Sufficient conditions for sound tree and sequential hashing modes*](https://eprint.iacr.org/2009/210.pdf) (2009), authored by the Keccak/SHA-3 team, lays out a minimal set of requirements for a tree mode, to prevent attacks like the above.
 This section describes how Bao satisfies those requirements.
 They are:

 1. **Tree decodability.** The exact definition of this property is fairly technical, but the gist of it is that it needs to be impossible to take a